What is a Glug of Oil? Measurements - and why you don't really need them.

 Have a taste; add more if you need to and less or none of the things you don't like.

-Cooking should be fun and an experiment of flavours that you like and not strict to the very gram measurements.
-To me, that makes cooking boring and as long as you understand flavours, just go with what you think is best.
+Cooking should be fun and an experiment of the flavours you like.
+No strict to the very gram measurements; that would make cooking boring.
+As long as you understand flavours, just go with what you think is best.

 If you really must have a measurement:

-A glug of oil is probably not quite a tablespoon.
+A glug of oil is probably just over a tablespoon.

 A knob of butter is about 15g - just a small slice.